Shinia-Gupta/Contact-App-React/README.md

 # Contact App

 This is a simple contact management application built using React, Vite, Formik, Chakra UI, React Toastify, and Firebase.
 It allows users to add, update, delete, and search contacts.
+[Live App](https://tangerine-tanuki-9169ed.netlify.app/)

 ## Features